Business Management BA (Hons) (with Foundation Year)

 Introduction to Business Management

-Students will be introduced to the underlying principles of Business Management that will lay the foundations for progression through the degree.
-Students will examine what a business is, how it interacts with it’s environment, serves it’s customers and manages competition.
-Key topics to be studied include:
+Students will learn the basic principles of Business Management, providing a foundation to progress through the degree.
+They will explore what a business is, how it interacts with its environment, serves customers, and handles competition.
+Key topics include:

 Principles of Marketing